Why study the Saskatchewan River Basin?

-Within the SRB, the sensitivities to climate change are most noticeable in the west, where changing temperatures are producing smaller snow packs and earlier melt, decreasing glacier size and shifts in the river’s runoff regimes.
+Within the basin, sensitivities to climate change are most noticeable in the west, where changing temperatures are producing smaller snow packs and earlier melt, decreasing glacier size and shifts in the river’s runoff regimes.
 Glacier coverage has declined by ~25% in the last quarter century and the spring snow-covered period has shortened by approximately one month.
 Associated with these declines is a shift from snow to rain on the eastern slopes and a decrease in streamflow across both glaciated and non-glaciated streams in the headwaters of the Saskatchewan River.

 The Western Boreal Forest and Prairies have experienced large swings in climate that have resulted in severe weather, with some of the driest and wettest period in the last 140 years occurring since the turn of the 21st century.
 This has resulted in extensive areas experiencing large soil moisture deficits, drought-induced dieback of major tree species, wetland and stream disappearance, and recorded minimum groundwater levels during the drought of 1999-2004, with multi-billion dollar economic losses to agriculture.
 In contrast, the recent wet periods of 2010 and 2011 produced extensive (>1 in 500 year) flooding in the prairies, inundation of wetland vegetation and record groundwater levels.